iann0036/tf-cfn-provider/docs/providers/cloudflare/FirewallRule.md

 `ZoneId` - (Optional) The DNS zone to which the Filter should be added.

 `Action` - (Required) The action to apply to a matched request.
 Allowed values: "block", "challenge", "allow", "js_challenge".
+Enterprise plan also allows "log".

 `Priority` - (Optional) The priority of the rule to allow control of processing order.
 A lower number indicates high priority.
 If not provided, any rules with a priority will be sequenced before those without.

 `Paused` - (Optional) Whether this filter based firewall rule is currently paused.
 Boolean value.

-`Expression` - (Required) The filter expression to be used.

 `Description` - (Optional) A description of the rule to help identify it.